pni-lab/predmod_lecture/contents/2_linear_models/theory_linear_models.md

-# Theory 2.1: Linear Models
+# Linear Models - Brief Theory

 Linear models and alikes (e.g. ANOVA) are rudimental statistical tools in scientific analyses.
 Probably you have also used them.